udacity/AIHCND_C2_Starter/README.md

 The dataset provided to you for this project was curated by the NIH specifically to address the problem of a lack of large x-ray datasets with ground truth labels to be used in the creation of disease detection algorithms.

-This NIH Chest X-ray Dataset is comprised of 112,120 X-ray images with disease labels from 30,805 unique patients.
-To create these labels, the authors used Natural Language Processing to text-mine disease classifications from the associated radiological reports.
-This text-mining was performed for 14 common thoracic pathologies that include: Atelectasis, Consolidation, Infiltration, Pneumothorax, Edema, Emphysema, Fibrosis, Effusion, Pneumonia, Pleural_thickening, Cardiomegaly, Nodule, Mass and Hernia.
-The labels are expected to be >90% accurate and suitable for weakly-supervised learning.
-The original radiology reports are not publicly available but you can find more details on the labeling process in this Open Access paper: "ChestX-ray8: Hospital-scale Chest X-ray Database and Benchmarks on Weakly-Supervised Classification and Localization of Common Thorax Diseases."
-(Wang et al.)
+There are 112,120 X-ray images with disease labels from 30,805 unique patients in this dataset.
+The disease labels were created using Natural Language Processing (NLP) to mine the associated radiological reports.
+The labels include 14 common thoracic pathologies:
+- Atelectasis
+- Consolidation
+- Infiltration
+- Pneumothorax
+- Edema
+- Emphysema
+- Fibrosis
+- Effusion
+- Pneumonia
+- Pleural thickening
+- Cardiomegaly
+- Nodule
+- Mass
+- Hernia

 The biggest limitation of this dataset is that image labels were NLP-extracted so there could be some erroneous labels but the NLP labeling accuracy is estimated to be >90%.

+The original radiology reports are not publicly available but you can find more details on the labeling process [here.](https://arxiv.org/abs/1705.02315)

 ### Dataset Contents: